Declarations

 std::shared_ptr

 std::shared_ptr is a smart pointer that retains shared ownership of an object through a pointer.
 Several shared_ptr objects may own the same object.
-The object is destroyed and its memory deallocated when either of the following happens:
+When the strong reference count reaches zero, the managed object is destroyed.
+The control block itself remains alive until the weak reference count also reaches zero.

 # Declarations